Learn how to organize LEGOs with simple and inexpensive products to create a system that’s easy for the whole family.

-It’s such a relief to know that all their building bricks have a home, instead of fifteen half-empty storage bins and broken cardboard Lego boxes all over the house!
+It’s such a relief to know that all their building bricks have a home, instead of fifteen half-empty storage bins and broken cardboard boxes!
 Because we organize LEGOs a simple way, the whole family can easily help maintain the system.

 Are you ready to round up the bricks and save your bare feet from further injury?
 Tell me how you control the toy chaos in the comment section below!